diogoaurelio/schedoscopeWiki/Metascope-Primer.md

 ## Data Lineage
 One of the key features of Metascope is the ability to trace data lineage of tables and table partitions.
 Understanding the flow of data through your datahub is essential for interpreting data, judging its origins and quality.

 Schedoscope views explicitly specify their dependencies.
 This makes it easy for Metascope to gather dependency information and display it to the users.
-There is no need for retroactive crawling through Hadoop system logs to infer data lineage information, which would not only be computationally expensive and frequently inaccurrate but most likely too technical and fine-grained for consumption by business users.
+There is no need for retroactive crawling through Hadoop system logs to infer data lineage information, which would not only be computationally expensive and frequently inaccurate but most likely too technical and fine-grained for consumption by business users.

 ![Dependencies](images/dependency.png)